Generalising rate heterogeneity across sites in statistical phylogenetics: Discussion

 \section{Discussion}

 The introduction of across-site rate heterogeneity into substitution models for sequence evolution led to substantial improvements in model fit and the credibility of phylogenetic inferences.
-In practice, this feature was incorporated through a set of site-specific rates, modelled as random effects with a unit mean gamma distribution, that linearly transformed a baseline rate matrix.
-Motivated by the advancement gained through this simple innovation, we considered a natural extension based on the incorporation of two sets of random effects, allowing site-specific quadratic transformation of the baseline rate matrix.
+In practice, this feature was incorporated through a set of site-specific rates, modelled as random effects with unit mean gamma distribution, that linearly transformed a baseline rate matrix.
+Motivated by the advancement gained through this simple innovation, we considered a natural extension of the LASH model based on the incorporation of two sets of random effects, allowing a more flexible site-specific quadratic transformation of the baseline rate matrix.
+Biologically, this model makes fewer assumptions than the (nested) LASH model and allows for the effects of variation in the selective coefficients of different types of point mutation at a site, in addition to heterogeneity in overall selective constraints across sites.
 We derived properties of QuASH-transformed rate matrices, showing that they retain the stationary distribution of the underlying baseline matrix, and that the set of reversible rate matrices is closed under our quadratic transformation.
 In the context of a class of non-stationary models which permit step-changes in the theoretical stationary distribution at one or more points on the tree, we demonstrated that both the LASH and QuASH transformations lead to models which allow sequence composition to vary across sites as well as across taxa.
 This is due to different rates of convergence towards the theoretical stationary distributions at different sites.
 The QuASH-transformed, non-stationary models therefore provide a parsimonious means of allowing heterogeneity in sequence composition across both alignment dimensions.